Beside the Mountain

 Storage

-• This snack cake will last about three days on the counter (keep covered), if you want to make it last longer place the cake in the fridge after that.
+• This snack cake will last about three days on the counter (keep covered).
+If you want to make it last longer, place the cake in the fridge after that.
 If you are frosting this snack cake, store it in the fridge.

 Leftover Pumpkin Puree